 - Tie fishing line around center of pinecone.

-- Lather pinecone with peanut butter.
+- Lather pinecone with peanut butter (or nut butter of choice).
 Roll or sprinkle with bird seed.

 - Hang off tree branch, and grab your bird book!